Open Channel Flow: Non-Uniform Flow

 • M1: Backwater curve (e.g., flow approaching a dam).
 Depth increases in the direction of flow.

 • S Profiles (Steep Slope): The critical depth is greater than normal depth (yc>yny_c > y_n).
-S1, S2, S3 profiles describe flow adjusting on steep inclines.
+S1, S2, and S3 profiles describe flow adjusting on steep inclines.

 Key Takeaways